remotesynth/ragequit-tips/index.md

     component: hero_block.html
     content: >-
-      When work or the world make you feel like just quitting, this is place for tips, links and stories about dealing with burnout.
+      When work or the world make you feel like just quitting, this is place for tips, links and stories about coping with burnout.
     image: /images/background_image.png
     section_id: hero
     title: Don't let burnout make you quit!